Apuleia

-Apuleia leiocarpa is a species of arboreal flowering plant, a member of the family Fabaceae.
-It is endemic to Brazil, Argentina, Paraguay and Uruguay.
+Apuleia is a genus of flowering plants in the family Fabaceae.
+It belongs to the subfamily Dialioideae.
+The only species in the genus is Apuleia leiocarpa.
+It is a tree native to northern South America, from Colombia and Venezuela to Ecuador, Peru, Bolivia, Brazil, Paraguay, Uruguay, and northeastern Argentina.

 Description

 It has a flattened, wide, dense crown.
 It reaches 25-40 m in height, with a slightly tortuous and very long trunk, with fins at the base.
 Rhytidoma that splits into discs.
 Leaves imparipinadas composed, 05.11 leaflets 6 cm long.
 It has small white flowers in clusters, blooming when the leaves fall.
 The legume fruit is 4 cm long, with 2-3 seeds, which are 5 mm and difficult to extract.

 It flowers (austral) from September to November, fruiting from October to December, and seed is harvested from November to February.

 Ecology

 It belongs to the upper stratum of tall forests.
 It reproduces very abundantly in secondary forests; sometimes in pure groupings.
 It abounds in skirts and highs.
 It grows very slowly, until its middle age, which grows at a rate of 80-100 mm in height per year.
 It is heliophyte, but partly sciophyte.